This article was originally posted on January 27, 2026, and was updated on April 19, 2026.

 Treating PCOS as a Metabolic Disorder

-Something as simple as encouraging women to engage in some form of resistance training enables them reduce insulin resistance in the muscle.
+- Even something as simple as encouraging women to engage in simple forms of resistance training that can be incorporated into daily life enables them to reduce insulin resistance in the muscles.

 More Info

-To learn about me here, and about the Polycystic Ovarian Syndrome (PCOS) Package that I offer.
+Learn about me and the Polycystic Ovarian Syndrome (PCOS) Package that I offer.

 To your good health.